 Fixing difficult snare drums can sometimes be as easy a tuning the heads.
 In most situations, I set my initial head tensions with a Drum Dial.
 Because I like a crisp snare drum sound, the batter head is set around 85 and the snare side head is set around 80.
 Note: Even though the tension is lower on the snare side head, the pitch is actually higher due to the different thickness of the heads.

 Remember my out-of-round Vintage Super-Ludwig 401 drum?
 Even with the better fitting Aquarian American Vintage heads (and now Remo Classic Fit Heads), the drum still sounded “boxy” with little snare response.
 I tried different snare wire configurations (which I discuss later) with little success.
 One day, out of desperation, I decided to experiment with head tensions.
 Not much changed when I adjusted the batter side so I left it at around 85.
-But when I loosened the snare side head down to between 65 and 70, the snare response dramatically improved.
+But when I loosened the snare side head down to between 60 and 65, the snare response dramatically improved.
 Lesson learned is that not all drums respond the same at the usual head tensions.
-Be willing to vary head tensions.
+Be willing to experiment and vary head tensions.
 Get out your drum key and let the drum decide what sounds the best.

 Traditionally, I have used Puresound Custom Pro Snare Wires.
-They are well made and usually gave me the sound I was looking for.
+They are well made and usually give me the sound I am looking for.
 But recently, I have discovered some interesting alternatives.

 I really like Fat Cat Dual-adjustable Snappy Snares.
 They make 18, 20 and 24 strand models.

 What is unique about these snare wires, is that there is an independent group of wires in the center that are tension adjustable.
 I start by adjusting the snare strainer tension for a full snare sound at a forte dynamic level.
-Then I loosen (slightly) the center wires (using the included wrench) to get a clean un-choked response at a pianissimo dynamic level.
+Then I loosen (slightly) the center wire group (using the included wrench) to get a clean un-choked response at a pianissimo dynamic level.
 Fat Cats are some of the best wires I have used and the Dual-adjustable mechanism is a great idea to achieve a full snare response from soft to loud dynamic levels.

 Snare Drum Rims